 TGax Editor: Change the item below as follows (#CID 1477, 423, 166, 1818):

-The A-MPDU should contain MPDUs whose range of the Sequence Number subfields does not exceed 16.
-Other conditions may be TBD.
+The A-MPDU shall(#1477, 423) contain MPDUs whose range of the Sequence Number subfields does not exceed BL/4, where BL is the length of the Block Ack Bitmap field of the BlockAck or M-BA frame that corresponds to a TID of a transmitted fragment (see 10.24.7 (HT-immediate block ack extensions) and 25.4 (Block acknowledgement) . (#166, 1818) (#)

 An HE STA shall not transmit a PSDU that contains dynamic fragments of an MSDU or MMPDU whose number is greater than the maximum number of fragments or that are carried in an A-MPDU format that is not supported by the receiver STA, as determined by the value of the HE Fragmentation Support field of the HE Capabilities element sent by the receiver STA.